-The Master of Fine Arts program at Wichita State University, now in its 41st year, is a three-year, studio-academic program in fiction or poetry writing with students in full residence.
-All of our MFA receive financial support from the university through graduate teaching assistantships and fellowships which cover their tuition and provide a stipend.
+The Master of Fine Arts program at Wichita State University, now in its 42nd year, is a three-year, studio-academic program in fiction or poetry writing with students in full residence.
+All of our MFA students receive financial support from the university through graduate teaching assistantships and fellowships which cover their tuition and provide a stipend.
 The Huffington Post has named our program to its list of “Top 25 Underrated Creative Writing MFA Programs.”

 At the undergraduate level, we offer Bachelor of Arts students a 33-hour major in creative writing with classes in fiction, poetry, and nonfiction writing.
 Both the graduate and undergraduate programs are part of Wichita State’s Department of English.

 » Learn how to apply to the MFA Progam